Oracle Java Audit: What CIOs and CFOs Must Know Now

 Why Oracle Is Auditing Java Now

-In 2019, Oracle ended free Java updates for commercial users, requiring paid licenses.
-Then in 2023, Oracle shifted to a pricey per-employee subscription model, meaning companies must pay for every employee, not just those using Java The result?
-Thousands of companies that assumed Java was “free” are suddenly out of compliance and on Oracle’s radar for audits.
+In 2019, Oracle discontinued free Java updates for commercial users, requiring them to obtain paid licenses.
+Then, in 2023, Oracle shifted to a pricey per-employee subscription model, meaning companies must pay for every employee, not just those using Java.

 How Oracle Audits Java